PayU/hackathon-docs/docs/jarvis/docs/RAG.md

 ### Prompt with RAG (1+3)
 When jarvis is being asked a question using the prompt API, Jarvis will create a vector from the question and will find for us the most similar vectors in the Postgres DB. only then Jarvis will invoke bedrock model together with the docs it found as the context.

+For more information about RAG and vectors jump to [GPO confluence](https://gpo-engineering.atlassian.net/wiki/spaces/~5e2d8e0383d74c0e8217a19f/pages/2917040757/Hackathon-+2023+RAG+and+vectors)